-We have learned that Jesus' command to pray always contains the advice Christians need to strengthen their relationships with God as the return of Christ nears.
-In concluding his series, Pat Higgins shows how praying always assists us in several other areas of Christian living.
+Jesus' command to pray always contains the advice Christians need to strengthen their relationships with God as the return of Christ nears.

 Sometime in their Christian lives, many people hit a plateau in their growth and go little further.
 Have we have overlooked the simple principle of "ask and it will be given" spoken by Jesus in the Sermon on the Mount?

 WHY are we not more successful in living up to God's standard?
-WHY do we slip and fall occasionally?
-Here is how YOU can overcome where you are weakest and hardest tempted!
+WHY do we slip and fall at times?
+Here is how YOU can overcome where you are hardest tempted!